Alcohol on a gluten free diet

 Brandy

 Brandy is distilled from fruit.
-Most commonly used are pears, cherries, peaches, and raspberries.
+The most commonly used are pears, cherries, peaches, and raspberries.
 Brandy is typically gluten free.

 Cider